Philmod/google-cloud-build-slack/README.md

 ```
 ### How can I update a function?
 If you use the setup script with the same `FUNCTION_NAME`, it will update the existing function.

+If you use serverless, simply re running `serverless deploy` will update the existing function.

 ### Where can I find the `SLACK_WEBHOOK_URL`?
 After creating an application on Slack, active the Incoming Webhooks.
 You'll find the url on that page: